peter-lyons-kehl/no_std_libs/README_MORE_RESOURCES.md

 index;">
 </code>
 </pre>
-AFTER

 Note:
-TODO highlight selected lines with <code data-line-numbers="3,8-10">
+TODO highlight selected lines with <code data-line-numbers="3,8-10"> - or use delimiters as above

-TODO put GitHub code line range link at a commit here - to make this accessible.
+TODO put GitHub code line range link at a commit as an alternative  - to make this accessible.

-[arrform](https://docs.rs/arrform/latest/arrform) is an heapless no_std alternative to format!(...).
+[arrform](https://docs.rs/arrform/latest/arrform) is an heapless no_std alternative to `format!(...)`.
 New to Rust?
 Exclamation mark indicates a macro invocation.